 When it comes to analyzing your team’s sales compensation plans, or figuring out where your latest marketing campaign went awry, or what new security tools could help you protect your clients, wouldn’t it be great to ask a genius?
-CompTIA corporate members will get that chance leading into the organization’s Communities & Councils Forum, March 16-17.
+CompTIA members will get that chance again at CompTIA’s EMEA Member & Partner Conference.

 Learn from Experienced Experts

-The advice-driven concept of the Genius Café is much needed within the MSP community, whose leaders tend to have technical backgrounds—not sales and marketing, said Chris Wiser, founder and CEO 7 Figure MSP, which advises managed service providers.
-Wiser is scheduled to be a “marketing genius” at CCF and said the best advice he ever received was to focus on the sales and marketing process, not just the technology.
+The advice-driven concept of the Genius Café is much needed within the MSP community, whose leaders tend to have technical backgrounds compared to sales or marketing pedigrees, said Chris Wiser, founder and CEO 7 Figure MSP.
+Wiser has served as a genius at previous events and said the best advice he ever received was to focus on sales and marketing processes, not just the technology.

-“I’m trying to help MSPs or IT service providers make sure their processes are in order and that they’re charging a proper amount.
+“I tried to help MSPs and IT service providers make sure their processes are in order and that they’re charging a proper amount.
 You could be given a perfect lead and still sell it improperly, which only accentuates issues with cash flow, scale, productivity,” Wiser said.

-On the marketing side, Brendan Turner, president and CEO of Turner Techtronics, lauded his marketing genius from the recent genius café pilot sessions for helping him strategize how to target into new industries.
+Brendan Turner, president and CEO of Turner Techtronics, lauded his experience with a marketing genius at an earlier event for helping him strategize how to target into new industries.

 “My organization struggles with breaking into and marketing to new market verticals such as healthcare and finance.
 [The genius I talked to] was very knowledgeable and provided great insight and vertical specific ideas for our website and marketing program which I will share and implement with our sales team,” Turner said.

 The more honest you are with a genius, the better response you will get, said inSOC’s Lloyd.